tomas-fryza/esp-micropython/manuals/HOWTO_Sphinx.md

 ### Step 7: Deploying Sphinx documentation to GitHub Pages

-See [this exercise], how to use GitHub action to rebuild the documentation on `git push` command.
+See [this exercise](https://coderefinery.github.io/documentation/gh_workflow/), how to use GitHub action to rebuild the documentation on `git push` command.

 ### Tested on